Skip to content

 CMHC has a long and distinguished history of providing doctoral internship training in health service psychology.
 As the first university counseling center-based internship program to be accredited by the American Psychological Association (APA), we have enjoyed continuous accreditation for more than 50 years.
 This reflects CMHC's commitment to training as part of our overall mission.

-Educating and training psychology graduate students has always had high importance, because we believe in contributing to the advancement of our profession.
-Additionally, we believe that the internship program aids in the continuing education and workplace morale of our professional staff by involving them in challenging and stimulating training activities.
+Educating and training psychology graduate students has always had high importance at CMHC because we believe in contributing to the advancement of our profession and the development of competent and impactful psychologists.
+Additionally, we believe that the internship program contributes to the continuing education and workplace morale of our clinical staff by involving them in challenging and stimulating training activities.

-In 2016, our internship program successfully completed the standard re-accreditation process required of all programs by the APA Commission on Accreditation.
-We were subsequently awarded re-accreditation through 2023.
+In 2016, our internship program successfully completed the standard re-accreditation process required of all programs by the APA Commission on Accreditation and we continue to be fully accredited.

 Profession-Wide Competencies

-CMHC’s psychology internship program provides experiences to expand interns’ proficiency in the nine competency areas identified by APA, which are;
+CMHC’s psychology internship program provides experiences to expand interns’ proficiency in the nine competency areas identified by APA.

 Training Model

-Training programs are built on the premise that successful preparation of mental health professionals is dependent on the on-going development of professional competencies.
-Interns bring many strengths, expand their skill sets and clinical knowledge base and learn to respond to the evolving mental health needs of today’s university students.
-Our training model focuses on profession-specific skills developed through providing direct services and participating in targeted training activities, an emphasis on diversity in its broadest sense and our “self-and-systems” approach, which stresses professional self-reflection and growth.
+Training programs at CMHC are based on the premise that successful preparation of mental health professionals is dependent on the on-going development of professional competencies.
+Interns bring many strengths to the internship program, expand their skill sets and clinical knowledge base and learn to respond to the evolving mental health needs of today’s university students.
+Our training model focuses on profession-specific skills developed through providing direct services and participating in targeted training activities, an emphasis on understanding the connections between personal and cultural factors on mental health outcomes, and our “self-and-systems” approach, which stresses professional self-reflection and growth.

 Interns provide individual counseling, group interventions, crisis counseling, supervision of practicum students and prevention and outreach activities.
 Training activities consist of weekly individual and group supervision, membership on clinical teams, weekly seminars and preceptorships/apprenticeships.